 Painting and Frame Conservation

-Paintings can be on canvas, board, or paper and may be in oil, acrylic, watercolour or even mixed media.
-Our team can provide stabilisation, cleaning and repair to conserve your painting assets.
+Paintings can be on canvas, board, or paper.
+They may be in oil, acrylic, watercolour, or even mixed media.
+Our team can provide stabilisation, cleaning, and repair to conserve your paintings.

-Our objects conservators are able to cast and repair frame mouldings and carry out gilding to repair valuable and authentic frames for a work to return to.
+Our objects conservators can cast and repair frame mouldings and carry out gilding to repair valuable and authentic frames for the work.

 Textiles are the most fragile and sensitive items in any collection.
-Carrying out repairs which are not too strong for the original fabric is a very specialised task.
+Ensuring that the repairs are not too strong for the original fabric is a very specialised task.

-We offer conservation of garments, embroidery, lace, tapestry, carpets, furs, and leather and 3D works such as toys and bears.
+We offer conservation services for garments, embroidery, lace, tapestry, carpets, furs, and leather and 3D works such as toys and bears.

-All textile treatments always include insect pest eradication as part of our incoming work quarantine processes.
+Textile treatments always include insect and pest eradication as part of our incoming work quarantine processes.

-Endangered Heritage is proud of its specialised work in textiles and is currently undertaking further research in care of metal threads, mould remediation and the use of sodium borohydride.
+Endangered Heritage is proud of its specialised work in textiles and is currently undertaking further research in the care of metal threads, mould remediation, and the use of sodium borohydride.